 In 1843 the French took possession of the island of Mayotte and in 1886 proclaimed their protectorate over the whole archipelago, declaring it a French colony in 1912.
 Two years later the islands were joined to Madagascar.
 Until 1950 they remained employed by him.
 Then they became “overseas territory” with a certain administrative and financial autonomy; they had representation in the National Assembly, in the Senate and in the Council of the French Community.

-According to Abbreviationfinder, with the colonization there was development and progress in all sectors, from agriculture to industry, from fishing to cattle breeding and the population also gradually increased.
+According to Abbreviationfinder, an acronym site which also features history of Comoros, with the colonization there was development and progress in all sectors, from agriculture to industry, from fishing to cattle breeding and the population also gradually increased.

 In 1961 the internal autonomy of the archipelago was complete.
 In 1974, with a popular referendum, independence was proclaimed and in 1975, on July 6, the Comoros became an independent Republic, with the capital Moroni, located on the Grande Comora, and as such became part of the United Nations.
 Mayotte, however, refusing independence, remained with the “status” of territorial collectivity, under French sovereignty (1976).